bemasher/JSONGen/README.md

   * A list of homogeneous concretely typed values are treated as a list of the concrete type e.g.: `[]float64`
   * Lists of heterogeneous types are treated as a list of the empty interface: `[]interface{}`
   * Lists with compound elements are treated as an array of structs.
     * Fields of each element are "squashed" into a single struct.
-The result is a array of a struct containing all encountered fields.
+The result is an array of a struct containing all encountered fields.
     * If a field in one element has a different type in another of the same list, the offending field is treated as an empty interface.

 Examples of all of the above can be found in [example/test.json](example/test.json).